-The Town of Brookhaven Local Development Corporation was established during 2010 following the expiration of New York State's civic facilities legislation.
-The goal is to facilitate financing for not-for-profit organizations such as colleges, hospitals, libraries, and those organizations serving people who are physically, developmentally or mentally disabled.
+The Town of Brookhaven Local Development Corporation was established for the purpose of facilitating financing for not-for-profit organizations such as colleges, hospitals, libraries, and those organizations serving people who are physically, developmentally or mentally disabled.
 The Corporation earns revenue from applications fees, annual administrative fees and closing fees.
 The Corporation plans to continue and expand its assistance to finance facilities for the local not-for-profit corporations through offering:

-- · Federally tax-exempt bond financing - Mortgage recording tax exemptions
+Federally tax-exempt bond financing.